 top of page

-Worry is sneaky.
-It often feels like something productive is happening, even when someone is lying awake at 3 a.m., staring at the ceiling and replaying the same thoughts.
+Worry can be sneaky.
+It often feels like we are being productive, like our mind is working hard to protect us.
+But sometimes that “hard work” looks like lying awake at 3 a.m., staring at the ceiling, and replaying the same thoughts over and over again.

 Not All Worry Is Bad